AndrewOneal/capstone/Documentation/requirements/ver3_requirements.md

 * Epic: As a wiki user, I want to to be bale to read data in the database, so that I can view the data in the application and read the information in the wiki.
   * User Story: As a wiki user, I want a database function to retrieve my login details, so that I can log in and use my stored settings for the application.
   *  User Story: As a wiki user, I want a database function to retrieve character details, wiki details, and part summaries, so that I can read the wiki's information and learn more about the current show I am watching.

+## General
+* Epic: As a user, I want to be able to run this application on IOS, so that I can use my iPhone to access the application.